 - Leather and animal skins were popular for daytime bags

-- Silks, velvets, and rayons were popular for evening bags
+- Silks, velvets, beading, and crystals were popular for evening bags

 The 1910s and 1920s saw women utilizing bags as a practical, functional item.
 However, during the 1930s, bags were elevated from an item of function to achieve showcase status.
 Designers were realizing the potential of this key fashion accessory.
 Whether it be through the quirky shapes of Schiaparelli’s surrealist designs or the practical yet quintessentially Deco shapes of the humble clutch, the 1930s saw the development of the handbag as a true fashion accessory.